nicklafferty/craftycody/content/life/our-front-yard-overhaul.md

 I've always loved how large pavers look when set in black rock.
 It's so modern and is pretty popular right now.
 Hopefully, it still will be whenever we decide to sell!

+Setting pavers is straightforward, there are lots of tutorials online and even Lowe's has a how-to in store.
+I was going to go with those standard grey concrete ones, but I [found these porcelain pavers](https://www.lowes.com/pd/Satori-24-x-24-in-Sendero-Mica-Porcelain-Paver/5001372691?cm_mmc=shp-_-c-_-prd-_-lwn-_-google-_-lia-_-236-_-patiohardscape-_-5001372691-_-0&placeholder=null&ds_rl=1286981&gclid=Cj0KCQjw5auGBhDEARIsAFyNm9GHdfQXDhL8EeLfdHbb4-KXAkQ-EpfKozDOVx5IzuOPneGjyf56j_4aAigUEALw_wcB&gclsrc=aw.ds) and loved how they had a little bit more visual interest.

+When it came to deciding what rocks we wanted to get, I knew I definitely wanted to use small, black rocks for some of the yard.
+We limewashed our house an off-white and the contrast would look good.

+To figure out how much we needed, I measure the yard out in small square/rectangular sections and added up the combined areas.
+The place where we bought the rock has equations you can use to figure out how much to order.
+I suspect most landscape supply places will do this.
+Thankfully, that makes it easy to order because I am no math wizard.
+I did not equate for the pavers because I didn't want to get too "exact" and then end up not having enough.
+I figured a little extra is much better than being a little short.

 ## Yard